-Want to give your business a little pep?
-Pique is the theme for you!
-Designed to help you quickly build a one-page scrolling website, Pique is perfect for small businesses like cafés, bakeries, hair salons, and shops.
+Give your business a little pep with Pique!
+Designed for one-page scrolling websites, Pique is perfect for small businesses like cafés, bakeries, hair salons, and shops.

 Setting Up Your Front Page

 When you first activate Pique, it will display your posts on the front page in a traditional blog format.